MarcLoupias/md-file-converter/README.md

 This project is a CLI tool built on top of [marked](https://github.com/markedjs/marked) to ease his usage.

 The CLI tool does nothing alone.
-It is used in conjunction of an implementation package.
-No impl package published yet.
+It is used in conjunction of an implementation package. **No impl package published yet**.

 This package details how marked is extended and how the markdown files are processed.